SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 ## Overview

-In the following section you will get an overview on the Web Software Development Kit (SDK) which allows you to
+In the following document you will get an overview on the Web Software Development Kit (SDK) which allows you to
 * extend Cumulocity’s web application with your own applications.
 * enhance the visualization of data with custom widgets.
 * implement functionalities tailored to your use case.

-First, this section describes the concept behind applications and plugins.
-Then it specifies the folder structure of an application and plugin, as well as the content of an application manifest and plugin manifest.
-SETUP .
+First, this document describes the concept behind applications and plugins.
+Then it specifies the folder structure as well as the content of the application and plugin manifests which helps understanding how applications and plugins are built.
+Subsequently, the setup necessary for developing applications and plugins is described.
 The Web SDK guide is structured as follows:
 * [Concepts](#concepts)
 	* [Project structure](#project-structure)
 	* [Manifests](#manifests)